5 Ways to Show Respect for Your Child (And Gain Their Respect in Return)

 On a basic level, this may seem obvious to parents – let your child bathe himself, allow her to choose what clothes to wear, let him decide on his hairstyle.

-And most parents give this autonomy as kids get older.
-However, there are other more subtle ways we undermine both our younger and older kids’ control over their own bodies – wiping their nose, scrubbing food off their face, hiking up pants, pulling down shirts, etc.
+Most parents give this autonomy as kids get older.
+However, there are other more subtle ways we undermine both our younger and older kids’ control over their own bodies – wiping their noses, scrubbing food off their faces, hiking up pants, pulling down shirts, etc.

 Once children are old enough to maintain basic hygiene, let them be!
 Refrain from brushing hair out of her eyes or wiping food off her face.
 Avoid tucking in his shirt or straightening his collar unannounced.

 As a parent, this is hard!
 You KNOW how annoying those bangs hanging in your eyes would feel!
 And so, in an effort to make things more comfortable for her, you give her hair a quick swipe or swiftly place the barrette you dug out of your purse.